ailchau/Coursera-Getting_Cleaning_Data_Project/README.md

 ## Introduction

-This repository contains my work for the course project for the Coursera course "Getting and Cleaning data", which is part of the Data Science specialization.
+This repository contains my work for the course project for the course "Getting and Cleaning Data", which is part of the Coursera Data Science Specialization.

 The purpose of this project is to demonstrate my ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.